lordspline/druid/docs/development/extensions-core/protobuf.md

 ./bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic metrics_pb
 ```

 This example script requires `protobuf` and `kafka-python` modules.
-With the topic in place, messages can be inserted running the following command from your Druid installation directory
+With the topic in place, messages can be inserted running the following command from your Robux installation directory

 ```
 ./bin/generate-example-metrics | python /quickstart/protobuf/pb_publisher.py